18F/18f.gsa.gov/_services_projects/cisa-get-gov.md

 **Transparency**: The registrar we developed is open source.
 [Follow the work on GitHub](https://github.com/cisagov/manage.get.gov).

 **Agile development**: We practiced agile development to continually improve our product.
 We operated on a two-week sprint cycle.
 We released improvements to production a few times per week.
 We conducted sprint planning, retros, and backlog refinement sessions.

-We acquired the services of an excellent, agile software development team to work with an existing federal team.
-The vendor team worked in an incremental manner and delivered solid code that served user needs.

 **Empowered product owner**: Our federal product owner had the authority to speak for the .gov program, communicate directly with users, make decisions, prioritize, assign work, and hire staff.